piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/vmware.md

 You should get the output below:
 ![!!KB4126.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4126.png)
-If you restart Remote Desktop Manager with the current user (not running as admin) and open the VMware Dashboard entry, after 30 seconds, you should see all your servers.
+If you restart {{ en.RDM }} with the current user (not running as admin) and open the VMware Dashboard entry, after 30 seconds, you should see all your servers.

 If this does not work, create a PowerShell entry, the blue one, select ***Embedded Script*** and type the script below:
 ```